oceansofcode/oceansofcode.github.io/README.md

 Semantic HTML and accessibility tags (ARIA) are used when appropriate to provide as equal an experience as possible.

-`prefers-reduced-motion` being set to true through the visitor's operating system, animations and transitions are disabled.
+`prefers-reduced-motion` being set to true through the visitor's operating system prevents all animations from occuring.

 ##### Web Components

 Web components are used to avoid duplicate code across and within the page HTML, provide encapsulation of styling and scripting, and facilitate lazy loading.

-Common elements such as the header / footer are customized versions of the base `<header>` and `<footer>` elements (which unfortunately requires a polyfill due to Safari refusing to implement this functionality).
+Common elements such as the header / footer are customized versions of the base `<header>` and `<footer>` elements.

 Autonomous custom elements facilitate code reuse and consist of core web component functionality such as the Shadow DOM and HTML Templates and Slots